 What is Binary Fission?

-Prokaryotic cells divide by the process called binary fission, which produces two identical cells from one parent cell.
-Binary fission also serves as an asexual reproduction strategy among unicellular prokaryotes apart from cell division.
-At the beginning of this rather simple process, single circular DNA/genetic material get replicated, and each resulted copy simply attaches themselves to the cell membrane at two different places.
-Cytoplasmic division then takes place separating out the two copies ultimately resulting genetically identical, two separate cells.
+At the beginning of the binary fission, genetic material replicates and becomes doubled.
+Then, each copy simply attaches to the cell membrane at two different places.
+Next, the cytoplasmic division takes place by separating the two copies ultimately resulting in genetically identical, two separate cells.